-Bourque Project
+Bourque project

-On June 22, 2017, the Company issued a press release to provide an update on the results of two horizontal wells drilled on the Bourque property.
+On June 22, 2017, via a press release, the Company updated the results of two horizontol wells drilled on the Bourque property.

-The operations on these two wells have established the presence of oil and gas in the reservoir, but have also revealed that the reservoir is tight and will require some additional work to allow commercial production.
-To continue the assessment of the Bourque project, Pétrolia as the operator will propose to its partners (Ressources Québec and TUGLIQ Energy Corp.) the following exploration program in chronological order:
+The operations on these two wells have established the presence of oil and gas in the reservoir.
+It has also revealed that the reservoir is tight and will require some additional work to allow an economic production.
+To continue the assessment of the Bourque project, Pétrolia, as the operator, and its partners (Ressources Québec inc. and Tuliq Énergie S.A.R.F.) have agreed to implement the exploration program in the following chronological order:

-- Resume the production test on the Bourque HZ No. 1 R1 well by using a swabbing unit to better quantify reservoir productivity, take a depth sample (PVT) and check the pressure regime. - Resume the production test on the Bourque HZ No. 3 well by using a swabbing unit. - Re-evaluate project resources by integrating the data of these two wells and 3D seismic data (reprocessed after Sproule's initial evaluation). - Study the best options for stimulation and completion.
+- Resume the production test on the Bourque HZ No. 1 R1 well by using a swabbing unit to better quantify reservoir productivity, take a depth sample (PVT) and check the pressure regime. - Resume the production test of the Bourque HZ No. 3 well by using a swabbing unit. - Re-evaluate the resources by integrating the data of these two wells and 3D seismic data (reprocessed after Sproule's initial evaluation). - Study the best options for stimulation and completion.